wp-plugins/vat-ecsl/readme.txt

 Added currency translation to convert a UK site denominated in, say, USD to GBP.
 Added tests to make sure plugin files cannot be executed independently.
 Added additional checks to prevent actions being repeated if subsequent attempts would be invalid.

+= 1.0.4

+Added export

+= 1.0.5

+Small change to prevent js and css files being added to the front end

 == Upgrade Notice ==